mgmarlow/dss/README.md

 {{ author }}
 ```

-Create your own template in the `./templates/` directory and pass it in using `--tpl`:
+Create your own template in any directory and pass it in using `--tpl`:

 ```
-dear Beatrice, Then is courtesy a turncoat. --tpl basic-letter
+dear Beatrice, Then is courtesy a turncoat. --tpl ./templates/basic-letter.mustache
 ```

 ## Roadmap